|Salary:||£36,333 to £43,155 per annum pro rata if part time. According to track record and experience.|

 |Placed On:||29th March 2023|

-Applications are invited for the position of a Sussex Quantum Computing Industry Fellow in the Ion Quantum Technology Group in the Sussex Centre for Quantum Technologies at the University of Sussex.
-The position is part of the UK National Quantum Technologies programme and is concerned with the development of utility scale quantum computers capable of solving disruptive societal and industry challenges.
+Applications are invited for the position of a Research Fellow in Trapped Ion Quantum Computing in the Ion Quantum Technology Group in the Sussex Centre for Quantum Technologies at the University of Sussex.
+The position is part of the UK National Quantum Technologies program and is concerned with the development of utility scale quantum computers capable of solving disruptive societal and industry challenges.

 Trapped ions are one of the most mature implementations to deliver practical quantum technologies.
 We have developed a unique approach for trapped-ion quantum computing that enables scaling to a large number of qubits.
 The approach couples scalable global microwave based quantum gate technology with fully integrated quantum computing microchip modules that can be linked together using fast electric field links.

 This position is part of a larger effort to develop and operate quantum computing solutions which scale to significantly larger system sizes.
 We currently operate 5 quantum computer prototypes in our lab and the position will focus on one or multiple of these experimental setups directed towards the implementation of quantum error correction, ion transport and quantum gate execution, raising gate fidelities, operation of multi-module quantum computing prototypes and the development of quantum computing microchips.

 Some of the typical tasks for this position include operation of ion trap experiments, high power microwave setups, laser systems, optical setups and ultra-high vacuum setups as well as carrying out quantum information science experiments, quantum error correction, perform simulations of quantum systems, quantum control and other relevant theory and supervise undergraduate and postgraduate students.